Seddon - Kingsville

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 29 active transport stops operating within Seddon-Kingsville.
-These stops serve a mix of bus routes, totalling 10 individual routes that provide 3,795 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 138 meters from the nearest stop.
-Most residents commute outward daily.
-Car remains the dominant mode at 66%, with 18% using train and 5% walking.
+Public transport analysis reveals 29 active transport stops operating within Seddon - Kingsville, comprising a mix of buses.
+These stops are serviced by 10 individual routes, collectively providing 3,795 weekly passenger trips.
+Transport accessibility is rated as excellent, with residents typically located 138 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward; the car remains the dominant mode at 66%, with 18% by train and 5% walking.
 Vehicle ownership averages 0.8 per dwelling, below the regional average.
+A high 52.5% of residents work from home (2021 Census; may reflect COVID-19 conditions).

-According to the 2021 Census, a high 52.5% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 542 trips per day across all routes, equating to approximately 130 weekly trips per stop.
+Service frequency averages 542 trips per day across all routes, equating to approximately 130 weekly trips per individual stop.

 Frequently Asked Questions - Transport